Monday, December 22, 2008

 There's about 25 schools in Chicago named Sacred Heart.
 Considering that 1/2 of the album was sung in Croatian, my first guess was that it was recorded up somewhere in the West Town section of Chicago where Ukrainian Village is.

-From some comments and consulation with my father (who grew up at 83rd & Buffalo - in the shadow of South Works), there was a Croation enclave on the south side of Chicago as well.
+From some comments and consultation with my father (who grew up at 83rd & Buffalo - in the shadow of South Works), there was a Croation enclave on the south side of Chicago as well.

 This album is nothing fancy (a lot of my shares are usually just that).
 School kids singing Christmas songs.
 The school sold this album to parents so they could assumingly fund other programs at their school.
 We are talking about Chicago here - ask Gov. Rod Blagojevich!